film42/forecast-io-scala/Readme.md

 ###Dates

-You can also get a forecast from a prior date.
+You can also get a forecast from a prior or future date.

 ```scala
 val date = new Date(1265076122 * 1000L) //=> Feb 2, 2010